connar/connar.github.io/content/posts/dllinjection.md

 	.dwSize = sizeof(PROCESSENTRY32)
 };

-// Retrieves information about the first process encountered in the snapshot. if (!Process32First(hSnapShot, &Proc)) {
+// Get details of the first process from the snapshot. if (!Process32First(hSnapShot, &Proc)) {
 	printf("[!]
 Process32First Failed With Error : %d \n", GetLastError());
 	goto _EndOfFunction;